STOR-i/Changepoints.jl/README.md

 crops_output = @PELT data Normal(?, 1.0) pen1 pen2
 ```

 Having segmented the dataset for a range of penalties the problem now becomes one of model selection.
-I.e. finding the correct number of changepoints
-to help us do this we can plot a so called "elbow" plot using
+Again, if Winston has been loaded, we can create a so called "elbow" plot from these results.

 ```
 elbow_plot(crops_output)